-- Employer Service Level Agreements with the Fund Administrator - Fund Administrator Service Level Agreement with Employers - Communication Policy and Strategy (Elements of) - · Consultation Policy and Strategy (Elements of) - IDR Procedure (Charging Policy) - Actuarial Services (Charging for certain elements) - Interest (Policy & Rates) - Funding and Debt Recovery Strategies (Elements of and Policy)
+- Employer Service Level Agreements with the Fund Administrator - Fund Administrator Service Level Agreement with Employers - Communication Policy and Strategy (Elements of) - Consultation Policy and Strategy (Elements of) - IDR Procedure (Charging Policy) - Actuarial Services (Charging for certain elements) - Interest (Policy & Rates) - Funding and Debt Recovery Strategies (Elements of and Policy)

-The following document details the strategy to be adopted in the administration of the Local Government Pension Scheme by South Yorkshire Pensions Authority and participating Fund Employers with effect from 1 April 2016.
+The following, revised, document details the strategy to be adopted in the administration of the Local Government Pension Scheme by South Yorkshire Pensions Authority and participating Fund Employers with effect from 19 March 2018.
+For the South Yorkshire Passenger Transport Pension Fund, (the administration of which is carried out by South Yorkshire Pensions Authority on an agency basis), and its one participating employer, First South Yorkshire Ltd, the effective date of this strategy will be 1 May 2016.